moq-wg/moq-transport/draft-lcurley-warp.md

 Track:

-: An encoded bitstream, representing a single video/audio component that makes up the larger broadcast.
-See {{tracks}}.
+: An encoded bitstream, representing a single media component (ex. audio, video, subtitles) that makes up the larger broadcast.

 Variant:

 : A track with the same content but different encoding as another track.
 For example, a different bitrate, codec, language, etc.

+## Notational Conventions

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

+This document also defines an additional field type for binary data:

+x (b):
+: Indicates that x consists of a variable length integer, followed by that many bytes of binary data.

 # Model